Teleop Dataset Recording

 Teleop deps (lerobot[feetech], gradio, plotly, opencv-python) live

-in the teleop extra on so101-nexus-core.
-Install them alongside the
+in the teleop extra on so101-nexus.
+Install them with:

 - A physical SO-100 or SO-101 leader arm connected via USB.